onc-healthit/api-resource-guide/docs/g10-criterion.md

 			authz -->> app: Authorization error
 		end
 	```
 	As specified in <a target = "_blank" href = "https://tools.ietf.org/html/rfc6749">RFC 6749</a> and the <a target = "_blank" href = "https://hl7.org/fhir/smart-app-launch/1.0.0/">HL7® SMART Application Launch Framework Implementation Guide</a>, some native applications are unable to claim they are confidential.
 By definition, these non-confidential (i.e., "public") native applications do not have a client secret and thus cannot authenticate with the authorization server when receiving access and refresh tokens.
 However, there are additional methods that non-confidential native applications can use to increase refresh token security during “First time connections.”
 Methods like Proof Key for Code Exchange (PKCE), the use of secure redirect URI schemes[^2], and utilizing on-device secure storage techniques to securely store the refresh token can increase the security of an initial refresh token.
 Methods like these ensure that an authorization server issues initial access and refresh tokens to the correct corresponding authorized application.
-The paragraph in § 170.315(g)(10)(v)(A)(1)(iii) requires that Health IT Modules issue an initial refresh token to native applications capable of securing a refresh token.
+The paragraph at § 170.315(g)(10)(v)(A)(1)(iii) requires that Health IT Modules issue an initial refresh token to native applications capable of securing a refresh token.

 	See [Subsequent Authentication / Authorization for Single Patient Services](#subsequent-authentication-authorization-for-single-patient-services) for sequence diagram once the initial access token is invalid (e.g., expiration).